The 7 Things I Learned in My First Year of Parenting…Part 2

 I can’t fully explain it, except that it was a small, minute task that delivered massive impact.
 So much so, that I had to find ways to remind myself to do it.
 Brushing my teeth; this simple practice of self care was the task that marked an end to one day and a start to the next.
 It was a clean slate.
 Refreshed me.
 Made me feel human again.
 Even if just for a moment.
-I never fully understood the importance of moments until now.
-Ryan and I happened to catch comedian Tom Segura’s most recent special on Netflix; we both connect to his darker sense of humor.
-A little twisted, but honest.
-Real.
+I never fully understood the importance of “moments” until becoming a parent.
+Ryan and I happened to catch comedian Tom Segura’s special last year on Netflix; we both appreciate his realness, connect with his darker sense of humor.
+At times a little twisted, but honest.
 Sarcasm with a sort of back-handed brilliance.
-Funny or not, one tiny little bit from his special sums this theory up beautifully:
+Funny or not, one tiny bit from his most recent special sums this theory up beautifully:

 Personal pleasures, experiences, practices – these are temporarily constricted to moments.
 We live in moments.
 Brushing my teeth – this became a moment.
 And these little moments we get as new parents can make all of the difference.

 Aside from brushing my teeth, getting outside my four walls was a second activity that always helped me to reset.
 Gave my days punctuation.
 Anytime I felt the four walls of motherhood closing in on me, I knew it was time to pop on the Ergo and take a lap around the block.
 The true beauty of walking is that it’s a change of scenery and a fresh perspective that really doesn’t cost us anything.
 Parent or not, it’s a tool that comes in handy anytime we need a quick interlude – something to mark an end to one period and the beginning of the next.

 3. You might think you know your spouse.
 You might think you know yourself.
 But you don’t…